-1. What is motivating me?
+1. What is motivating me to pursue self-employment?

 Being unhappy at work doesn’t necessarily mean you should switch careers entirely; you may simply have a problem with your workplace, colleagues, or company mission.
 For example, you may like the industry in which you’re employed, but be unhappy with the corporate culture of your workplace.

 Take note of what you like about your current job and what you’d like to change.
 By pinpointing the values that are most important to you, you can begin to establish an idea of the principles that your future business will be built on.

 Take some time to consider what you like to do and what you don’t like to do—both at work and during your free time.
 This will help you find your niche: your identifiable, sellable talent.
 In order to build a successful business, you will need to make sure there is a market for your skills and then package them in a way that meets the needs of clients.

 As a newcomer, it can be easy to feel like you’re entering the field with a disadvantage.
 Even if the business you want to build isn’t far off from what you’ve done in your previous professional life, it is still important to learn as much as you can about the field you want to enter: the major companies, your competitors, top trends, and who potential future clients may be.

 Online courses, professional certifications, or classes at a local community college are all great ways to round out your education while you begin to build your business.

 4. What does my current network look like?

 As you get ready to start your career as an independent professional, networking will be an essential task.
 Networking will help you meet people in your industry, connect with potential clients, and get the name of your business out there.
 Forming connections that can vouch for your skills and work habits will help you catch interest and land projects.